Why agents

 Escalate a cross-functional decision

-Pricing, inventory, and listing quality are in conflict, so the system asks before forcing the move.
+Pricing, inventory, and advertising are in conflict, so Ultra asks before it forces the move.

 See Ultra operate